hbctraining/reproducibility-tools/lessons/02-Rmarkdown_part2.md

 ### Figures

-A neat feature of knitr is how much simpler it is to generate figures.
-For the most part, you don’t need to do anything.
-If a code chunk produces a figure, it will automatically be produced and inserted into the final document.
-A single chunk can support multiple plots, and they will be arranged in squares below the chunk in RStudio.
+A neat feature of knitr is how much simpler it is to generate and add figures to a report!
+For the most part, you don’t need to do anything special, just add a code chunk that generates a figure.
+When the file is knit, the figure will automatically be produced and inserted into the final document.
+A single chunk can support multiple plots, and they will be appear one after the other below the chunk.

 There are a few code chunk options commonly used for plots.
 For example, to easily resize the figures in the final report, you can specify the `fig.height` and `fig.width` of the figure when setting up the code chunk.

 <img src="../img/r-figure.png">

-You can simply return a plot in a chunk, and also have knitr automatically write the files to disk, in an organized subfolder.
-Using the `dev` option you are able to specify the desired filetype for your image file, including PNG, PDF, and SVG.
+In addition to displaying it in the report, you can also have `knitr` automatically write the files to a subfolder by using the code chunk option `dev`.

 ### Tables

-knitr includes a simple but powerful function for generating stylish tables in a knit report named `kable()`.
+`knitr` includes a simple but powerful function for generating stylish tables in a knit report named `kable()`.
 Here's an example using R's built-in `mtcars` dataset:

 ```r
 help("kable", "knitr")